theprimarybrain/theprimarybrain.github.io/_posts/2019-12-05-Christmas-Book-Advent-Day-5.md

 Pack up your family and head out to purchase a Christmas tree.
 Even if you have a fake tree in your home, it is still so much fun for children to experience the magic of picking out a tree.
 You can always grab a mini tree and place in a separate room in your home.
 My son loves to pick out a 3 foot tree that he gets to decorate himself.
 We have found great ones in tree lots and at grocery stores!
 I hope you enjoy the sweet smells of Christmas as you pick out a tree!

-In case you missed my previous post, here is the full list of Christmas Books we will be reading this month:
+In case you missed my previous post, here is the full list of Christmas Books we will be reading this month: [Advent Christmas Book List](https://theprimarybrain.com/christmas/2019/11/29/Christmas-Book-Advent-Book-List/)